How to integrate Classmarker MCP with CrewAI

 Introduction

 This guide walks you through connecting Classmarker to CrewAI using the Composio tool router.
-By the end, you'll have a working Classmarker agent that can add student to biology exam access list, create a new question for math quiz, delete user account for withdrawn student, organize new hires into onboarding group through natural language commands.
+By the end, you'll have a working Classmarker agent that can add student to biology exam access list, create a new question for math quiz, delete user account for withdrawn student through natural language commands.

 This guide will help you understand how to give your CrewAI agent real control over a Classmarker account through Composio's Classmarker MCP server.